cda-tum/mnt-opdom-explorer/README.md

 ### Step 4: Running the Application

-To start the Operational Domain Explorer, you can run the application as follows:
+To start the *Operational Domain Explorer*, you can run the application as follows:

 ```bash
 python -m main